Wah-Sut: Birth brick

 The birth brick is a magical item used in childbirth.
 One such brick was found, which is mentioned many times in texts.
 It is made of unfired brick measuring 17x35 cm and painted with divine images.
 It is used to magically protect child and mother.
 The bottom face depicts a mother holding her child, flanked by two women who seem to be midwives and priestesses of Hathor who have helped the mother give birth.
 Behind them is the symbol of Hathor, a horned cow head perched upon a stick.
 Hathor is closely related to fertility and childbirth.
-The other four sides that have been somewhat preserved depict zoomorphic and anthropomorphic deities, which are also found on the magic wands.
+The other four sides that have been somewhat preserved depict zoomorphic and anthropomorphic deities, which are also found on the magic wands that were often made of hippopotamus ivory.
 The symbols that were preserved enough to analyze include a serval and a couple of goddesses.
 The striding wildcat on the lower left corner of side E is one that is fully present on the brick.
 The cat is an iconic symbol of solar incarnation in Egypt.
 This again ties into the magic wands of the Middle Kingdom.
 An image of a nude goddess holding two snakes in her hands is important.
 Although her head has not been preserved, she faces forward and is a goddess based on her sky blue body.
 She looks similar to some found on magic wands, although only a few are available for comparison.
 She is similar to the “mistress of animals” found in Mesopotamia who is always shown in full frontal nudity either flanked by or grasping animals.
 The side of the birth brick, which seems to be the top and the most important, did not survive.

 The birth brick could have been used as a meskhenet brick.
 These bricks were used in the physical birthing process.
 A set of four bricks were set up, two bricks stacked together and laid out parallel to each other.
 The pregnant woman stood on them and squatted to give birth.
 While this was happening, a magic spell might have been cast to protect the child as is done with the magic wands.
 The birth brick was found in Building A in the northwest quadrant in the seven room residential area.